w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 computational and storage time per block.
 The decoupling of collation (candidate generation) and backing also allows for more execution time, while citing a lower validation time.

-There are two parameters that are controlled can be controlled by governance:
+There are two parameters that can be controlled by governance:

 - [`allowed_ancestry_len`](https://github.com/paritytech/polkadot-sdk/blob/f204e3264f945c33b4cea18a49f7232c180b07c5/polkadot/primitives/src/vstaging/mod.rs#L54) -
   How many ancestors of a relay parent are allowed to build candidates on top of.
+When building a new parablock for the unincluded segment, this is how the parablock decides which relay parent to derive context from.
 - [`max_candidate_depth`](https://github.com/paritytech/polkadot-sdk/blob/f204e3264f945c33b4cea18a49f7232c180b07c5/polkadot/primitives/src/vstaging/mod.rs#L49) -
   The maximum amount of candidates between the latest parablock and relay parent ancestor.
+Any blocks that exceed this limit will be ignored by the validators.

 ## Learn More